KrikorAstour/eCommerce22/proposal.md

 ## Our project supports the following features
 1. As a prospective user I can sign up/register.
 1. As a user, I can login and logout into my account.
-2. As a user, I can like posts from another user.
+2. As a user, I can comment posts from another user.
 (1)
 3. As a user, I can search for cards by their names.
 (1)
 4. As a user, I can add/delete/modify cards in my profile.
 (3)
 5. As a user, I can set the rarity of the cards that I posted from common to legendary.
 (1) --?